rezmansouri/sun-sim/docs/week_30.md

 0. Make sure the physics loss is correct.
 0 on MAS.

 1. Two 140-channel SFNOs
-    - One for velocity
+    - One for radial velocity
     - One for density

 Train independently.
 Data loss only.
 Few epochs, small data.

 2. Two 140-channel SFNOs
-    - One for velocity
+    - One for radial velocity
     - One for density

 Train in parallel.
 Data + Physics loss.
 Few epochs, small data.